UIrich/UIrich/README.md

 <h1>✍ About</h1>
 <p>My name is Eduardo Panzeri and I'm a web developer.
-I currently live in Brazil, at the State of São Paulo.
+I currently live in Brazil, in the State of São Paulo.
 I'm a React enthusiast, but I like to learn some new stuff.
+I focus my studies on IT at UNIFAFIBE.
 You can contact me on the networks below.

 <h2>🔍 Connections</h2>